ykasidit/Ushahidi-Symbian-Client/README.markdown

 ==============
 General Symbian MMP build.
 Please refer to Symbian C++ (S60 3rd edition onwards) resources (forum.nokia.com, www.symbian.org) and books.

-For freedom, as in the GNU "FREE SOFTWARE" idealogy - please see http://www.gnu.org/philosophy/free-sw.html, the author develops and compiles this project on Ubuntu GNU/Linux - please see instructions here http://www.clearevo.com/blog/programming/2009/06/05/symbian_c%2B%2B_on_linux_using_gnupoc_and_eclipse_cdt.html
+For freedom, as in the GNU "FREE SOFTWARE" idealogy - please see <http://www.gnu.org/philosophy/free-sw.html>, the author develops and compiles this project on Ubuntu GNU/Linux - please see instructions at <http://www.clearevo.com/blog/programming/2009/06/05/symbian_c%2B%2B_on_linux_using_gnupoc_and_eclipse_cdt.html>.